-If you are certain that eggs or young are present, but you can't get an exact count, record "U" to indicate that at least one egg or young is present, but that the exact number is unknown.
-If nest contents are not visible, you should not submit that visit.
+If you are certain that eggs or young are present, but you can't get an exact count, record "u" to indicate that at least one egg or young is present, but that the exact number is unknown.
+If nest contents are not visible, you should either leave that visit blank or not submit the visit at all.